 - Advanced Access Settings: this type of access enables you to allow only specific users to register for your program.

-Under Advanced Access Settings, we have two different ways you can provision access that we will dive deeper into below:
+Under Advanced Access Settings, we have two different ways you can provide user(s) access that we will dive deeper into below:

 - Set Access with a Rule

 This method allows you to configure the eligibility of users based on a number of key fields.
 Keep in mind, the ability to access these fields is dependent on having them included via a CSV upload of your users or from an HRIS integration.